Sausage Tortellini Soup

-This cozy Italian sausage and Tortellini Soup is delicious and takes less than 15 minutes to make in an Instant Pot.
+This cozy Italian sausage and tortellini soup is delicious and takes less than 15 minutes to make in an Instant Pot.
 A bowl of creamy tomato-based broth, sausage, cheesy soft tortellini, and a generous sprinkle of parmesan is filling and flavorful.

 Flavours In Your Inbox